switchdoclabs/SDL_Pi_WeatherRack2/README.md

 SwitchDoc Labs WeatherRack2 Raspberry Pi Interface Code<BR>

-Version 1.1 Initial Release July 9, 2020  <BR>
+Version 1.2 Initial Release October 1, 2020  <BR>

 Before using this software, you must download and install the version of rtl_433 in this repository.